mfioravanti-yseop/gitflow_lab/README.md

 NB: Note that with Gitkraken, the all *rebase* operation can be made very easily: you just have to drag and drop your branch on *develop*, and choose *rebase on develop*!

-After doing that, you can repeat the method to merge your branch into *develop*.
+After doing that, you can continue the PR process.

 ### 2.6 Handle conflicts

 We are now going to address the harder part of Git: conflicts!
 It will occur very often that your work will enter in conflict with the work of someone else.
 Sadly, the first arrived wins, and the other one has to handle the conflicts.
 You can sometimes negociate with the first commiter to do the painful merge together, but in case you are alone, the first rule is: don't panic!

-Like for the previous part, you will checkout the branch (*feature/multiply*), and get the last version of *develop* from the remote.
+Like for the previous part, you will checkout the branch (*feature/related_products*), and get the last version of *develop* from the remote.
 Now, you'll launch an operation **rebase**, and this time, it won't go well!

 #### General Behaviour